Skip to main content

 -H "Content-Type: application/json"

-Two key types: secret keys (sk_live_, sk_test_) for full server-side access, and publishable keys (pk_live_, pk_test_) for safe client-side read operations.
-Test mode with sk_test_ keys gives you a complete sandbox — separate data, same API.
+Consistent envelope responses with success, data, and meta on every call.
+Pagination, filtering, sorting -- all built in, all identical across endpoints.
+Two key types: secret keys (sk_live_, sk_test_) for full server-side access, and publishable keys (pk_live_, pk_test_) for safe client-side reads.
+Test mode gives you a complete sandbox.
+Separate data, same API.

 Three SDKs

-• @cstar.help/svelte — Svelte 5 rune classes using $state and $derived.
-Reactive data fetching that feels native. ~15 KB.
+• @cstar.help/svelte -- Svelte 5 rune classes using $state and $derived.
+Reactive data fetching that feels native to the framework, not bolted on. ~15 KB.

-All three are fully typed with TypeScript.
-The React and Svelte SDKs include the JS client as a dependency — you never install two packages.
+All fully typed with TypeScript.
+React and Svelte SDKs include the JS client as a dependency -- one install, done.

 Webhooks

-Subscribe to ticket.created, customer.updated, boss.defeated (yes, really), and dozens more.
-Every webhook delivery is HMAC-signed with a whsec_ secret, so you can verify payloads are genuinely from cStar.
+Subscribe to ticket.created, customer.updated, boss.defeated (yes, really -- boss battles are part of the data model), and dozens more.
+Every delivery is HMAC-signed with a whsec_ secret.
 Failed deliveries retry with exponential backoff.

 // Verify a webhook signature